duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 ## Testing guide and DTT approach

 DTT(Duran's Testing Technique) is developed upon following 2 idea:
-* Writing a test, providing settings and data to it should be easy, effective and encouraging as much as possible
+* Writing a unit or integration test, providing settings and data to it should be easy, effective and encouraging as much as possible
 * A test should test actual usage as much as possible.

 DTT with **TestContext** makes these ideas possible by